Q: What are your VCE results like?

 Q: How does the school keep the parents informed about student progress?

 There is a progress report at Parent Teacher Interviews in first and third term.
 At the end of each semester there are detailed student reports posted home.
 Teachers often use the student planner and XUNO to inform parents about student progress and Student Managers and Teachers regularly contact parents.
 Teachers and parents are encouraged to communicate regularly on student progress using XUNO.
 The College produces a newsletter twice a term that is posted on our website.
 Parents are notified by text message and on XUNO about upcoming events and of absences.

 Q: How does the school deal with student discipline?

 The main focus is on rewarding and acknowledging students for cooperative behaviour.
 The school focuses on the Rights and Responsibilities of the whole school community.
-The approach in discipline at Glenroy College is based on the Ramon Lewis’ Development Management Strategies Approach to Behaviour.
+The approach in discipline at Glenroy College is based on the Ramon Lewis’ Development Management Strategies Approach to Behaviour and school-wide Positive Behaviour Support (PBS).
 All students have the right to learn and all teachers have the right to teach.

 Q: What about school camps and excursions?

 Excursions are planned as part of curriculum and students are expected to attend as follow up work is required.